I Want You Back (NSYNC song)

-"I Want You Back" is a song by American boy band NSYNC, from their debut studio album, 'N Sync (1997).
-It was released in Germany on October 4, 1996, as the band's debut single.
+"I Want You Back" is a song by American boy band NSYNC, from their self-titled debut album (1997).
+It was released in Germany on October 15, 1996, as the band's debut single.
 The dance-pop and pop song was later released in the United States on February 17, 1998, and in the United Kingdom on February 15, 1999.
-It was written by Max Martin and the producer Denniz Pop.
-In its initial release, "I Want You Back" peaked at number four in Germany, and topped the charts in the Netherlands.
+It was written and produced by Max Martin and Denniz Pop.
+In its initial release, "I Want You Back" peaked at number ten in Germany.
 After releasing internationally, the song charted at number 13 on the US Billboard Hot 100, and at number five on the UK Singles Chart.
 Two music videos for "I Want You Back" were released for the song's initial release and global re-release, which were directed by Alan Calzatti, and Jesse Vaughan and Douglas Biro respectively.

 Background and composition

 "I Want You Back" was written and produced by Max Martin and his then-mentor Denniz Pop.
 NSYNC were flown over to Stockholm to record the song in 1996.
 In a 2018 interview with Billboard, band member Joey Fatone described the song as "edgy for pop" and was apprehensive about its reception with listeners.
-"I Want You Back" was released as a CD single in Germany on October 4, 1996, and eventually in the United States on February 17, 1998.
+"I Want You Back" was released as a CD single in Germany on October 4, 1996, and eventually in the United States on February 3, 1998.
 The song was also distributed in the United Kingdom on February 15, 1999.
+"I Want You Back" was sent out to American CHR stations on December 29, 1997, prior to the song's release as a CD single in the US.